ivcap-works/ivcap-docs/developer-guide/Index.md

 #### Docker Provisioning

-TODO
-Name your service using camel case, replacing any dashes with underscores.
+Name your service with a meaningful name.
+Use camel case, replacing any dashes with underscores.
-Use the Dockerfile Allocate to build the docker image structure, add, and define resource settings, such as:
+Use the Dockerfile Allocate to build the docker image structure, add, and define resource settings that may include:

 * files and folders
 * listen ports